GeoscienceAustralia/ptha/ptha_access/README.md

 ## Interpreting exceedance-rate information

-The stage exceedance-rates vary from site to site, depending on exposure to earthquake-generated tsunamis.
-There is a tendency for the tsunami size to increase in shallower water, which is a well known property of ocean waves related to energy flux conservation.
+The peak-stage exceedance-rates vary from site to site, depending on exposure to earthquake-generated tsunamis.
+For a given exceedance-rate, there is also a general tendency for the tsunami size to increase in shallower water.
+Such 'shoaling' is a well known property of ocean waves.

 The model results are not expected to be accurate everywhere, but **in general results far offshore and in deep water are expected to be higher quality than